oVirt/ovirt-site/source/feature/cumulative-rx-tx-statistics.html.md

 ### Detailed Description

 Currently, the only network usage statistics reported for network interfaces (whether host or VM) are momentary receive/transmit rates.
-Due to popular demand, as part of this feature reporting will be added for total received/transmitted bytes for both hosts and VMs, both in the GUI and via REST.
+By popular demand, as part of this feature reporting will be added for total received/transmitted bytes for both hosts and VMs, both in the GUI and via REST.

+##### Entity Description

+New entities and changes in existing entities.

+##### CRUD

+Describe the create/read/update/delete operations on the entities, and what each operation should do.

+##### User Experience

+Describe user experience related issues.
+For example: We need a wizard for ...., the behaviour is different in the UI because ....., etc. GUI mockups should also be added here to make it more clear

+##### Installation/Upgrade

+Describe how the feature will effect new installation or existing one.

+##### User work-flows

+Describe the high-level work-flows relevant to this feature.

+##### Events

+What events should be reported when using this feature.

 ### Benefit to oVirt